-In icon painting this divine gold is used in a special way.
-It is gold hatching; a technique of creating fine lines in gold over painted areas of an icon painting.
-It never looks like solid gold; it resembles, rather, an unearthly, airy cobweb of fine rays emitted by God and lighting everything around.
-When it appears in an icon, God is always suggested as its source.
-However, in the presence of divine illumination gold hatching often glorifies also the part of the scene that has already entered divine life and is seen as touching it very closely.
-For instance, it covers the throne and the brilliant robe of the glorified Christ, (fig. 1) and the mantle of the Virgin as she ascends to heaven.
+In icon painting, this divine gold is used uniquely.
+Gold hatching is a technique of creating fine lines in gold over painted areas of an icon painting.
+It never looks like solid gold; it resembles an unearthly, airy cobweb of delicate rays emitted by God and lighting everything around.
+God is always suggested as its source when it appears in an icon.
+However, in the presence of divine illumination, gold hatching often glorifies the part of the scene that has already entered divine life and is seen as touching it very closely.
+For instance, it covers the throne, the brilliant robe of the glorified Christ (fig. 1), and the Virgin’s mantle as she ascends to heaven.
 Angel wings and the tops of paradisiacal trees are often touched with it.
 In some icons, gold hatching appears on the pointed domes of churches, never covering them, but making them glitter with rays.
-The ethereal quality of the rays of gold give the surface of the icon the appearance of live, glowing, moving light.
+The ethereal quality of the rays of gold gives the icon’s surface the appearance of live, glowing, moving light.

 Fig. 1.
 Christ Enthroned in Glory by Andrei Rublev, 1400–1410, in the collection of the Tretyakov Gallery, Inv.
 No. 22124.

 In general, gold hatching is used in icon painting with discretion.
-Gold hatching does not appear in icons where Christ’s humanity is stressed, where he "took upon him the form of a servant."
-But as soon as the artist sees Christ in glory, or wants to convey his imminent glorification, he introduces gold hatching.
-Christ as infant often glows with it when the artist needs to emphasize the eternal nature of the Child.
-This fine gold covers the garments of Christ in icons of the Transfiguration, the Resurrection, and the Ascension.
-He shines with the same specific divine brilliance when he is shown leading human souls out of hell or in paradise with the thief.
+Gold hatching does not appear in icons where Christ’s humanity is stressed, where he “took upon him the form of a servant.”
+But as soon as the artist sees Christ in glory or wants to convey his imminent glorification, he introduces gold hatching.
+Christ as an infant often glows with it when the artist needs to emphasize the eternal nature of the Child.
+This delicate gold covers the garments of Christ in icons of the Transfiguration, the Resurrection, and the Ascension.
+He shines with the same specific divine brilliance when he is shown leading human souls out of hell or into paradise with the thief.

-The strongest impact is achieved by the use of gold hatching where the artist needs to contrast the spiritual world of the heavens to the material universe.
+The most substantial impact is achieved by using gold hatching, where the artist needs to contrast the spiritual world of the heavens with the material universe.
 We can see this, for instance, in ancient icons of the Dormition.
-For example in two sixteenth-century icons of the Dormition, the Mother of God reclining on her deathbed, in her dark clothes, remains corporeally on this plane of being, the one we can touch and can see with our earthly eyes.
-But the figure of Christ in light raiment, standing behind the bed with the Virgins soul in the guise of an infant in his arms, is clearly a vision of heaven.
-The whole figure shines and shimmers, separated from the intentionally heavy earthly colors by the otherworldly weightlessness of gold lines.
+For example, in two sixteenth-century icons of the Dormition, the Mother of God reclining on her deathbed in her dark clothes, remains corporeally on this plane of being, the one we can touch and can see with our earthly eyes.
+But the figure of Christ in light raiment, standing behind the bed with the Virgin’s soul in the guise of an infant in his arms, is a vision of heaven.
+The whole figure shines and shimmers, separated from the intentionally rich earthly colors by the otherworldly weightlessness of gold lines.

 Brief History of Gilding in Russian Icons